Cecotrope

-Cecotropes (also caecotropes, cecotrophs, caecotrophs, cecal pellets, soft feces, or night feces) are a nutrient-filled package created in the gastrointestinal (GI) tract that is expelled and eaten by many animals (such as rabbits, guinea pigs, mice, hamsters, and chinchillas) to obtain more nutrients out of their food.
-When food passes through the GI tract the first time, the stomach and the small intestine digest the food material, which then moves into the colon, where the food particles are sorted by size.
+Cecotropes (also caecotropes, cecotrophs, caecotrophs, cecal pellets, soft feces, or night feces) are nutrient-filled packages created in the gastrointestinal (GI) tract that are expelled and eaten by many animals (such as rabbits, guinea pigs, mice, hamsters, and chinchillas) to obtain more nutrients from their food.
+Cecotropes are distinct from feces, which are composed primarily of indigestible components.

+When food passes through the GI tract the first time, the stomach and the small intestine digest the food material, absorbing simple sugars, fats, and amino acids.
+As the undigested material moves into the colon, the food particles are sorted by size.
 The smaller particles of fiber are moved into the cecum where they are fermented by microbes.
-This creates useable nutrients which are stored and expelled in cecotropes.
-The nutrients from the cecotropes are absorbed in the small intestine.
-The nutrients gained from cecotrophy include short-chain fatty acids, vitamin B, sodium, potassium, amino acids, and protein.
+This creates nutrients which are generally not absorbed well in the colon, but are stored and expelled in cecotropes, including short-chain fatty acids, vitamin B, sodium, potassium, and amino acids.
+The nutrients from the ingested cecotropes are absorbed in the small intestine.

-Lagomorphs (a grouping including rabbits, hares, and pikas) are perhaps the most well-known for producing and eating cecotropes, but other monogastric fermenters, such as rodents, also produce cecotropes.
+Lagomorphs (a group including rabbits, hares, and pikas) are perhaps the most well-known for producing and eating cecotropes, but other monogastric fermenters, such as rodents, also produce cecotropes.
 Rodents including beavers, guinea pigs, mice, hamsters, and chinchillas are known cecotrophs.
 Other animals also eat cecotropes, such as the common ringtail possum and the coppery ringtail possum.

-The act of eating cecotropes is referred to as cecotrophy, which is distinct from coprophagy which is the eating of feces proper.
+The act of eating cecotropes is referred to as cecotrophy, which is distinct from coprophagy, which is the eating of feces proper.
 Similarly, cecotropes are not fecal material, so terms such as "soft feces" and "night feces" are technically incorrect.
 Though cecotropes are sometimes called "night feces," they are produced throughout the day and night.

 Description

-Cecotropes are a group of small balls clumped together that look like a thin blackberry, which exit the anus all at once.
-They are dark, odorous, sticky and full of nutrition.
-Cecotropes differ from regular feces which are larger, exit the anus one at a time, smell only slightly, have very little moisture, and are a waste product.
+A cecotrope is a group of small balls clumped together that looks like a thin blackberry, which exits the anus all at once.
+Cecotropes are dark, odorous, sticky and full of nutrition.
+They differ from regular feces which are larger, exit the anus one at a time, smell only slightly, have very little moisture, and are a waste product.